-[Shore Protection Structure.
-A structure which may artificially fix the location of the shoreline including but not limited to a groin, seawall, or revetment.]
+["Shore protection structure" means a structure which may artificially fix the location of the shoreline, including but not limited to a groin, seawall, or revetment.]

 Stockpiling.
 The temporary open storage of materials, including earth materials.

 Structure.
 Any portion of any building, pavement, road, pipe, flume, utility line, fence, groin, wall, or revetment; or anything constructed or erected with a fixed location at or under the ground, or requiring a fixed location on or under the ground, or attached to something having or requiring a fixed location on or below the ground.